aplteam/Tatin/docs/FirstStepsWithTatin.md

 * `principal` is a flag that tells top-level packages (these are the ones you asked for) from dependencies.

 * `url` carries not the package name except when it is a ZIP file, because naturally the filename carries the package ID.
-However, including a ZIP file as a dependency as an exception anyway.
+However, including a ZIP file as a dependency is an exception anyway.
 The only reason why one might do this is testing a pre-release package.

 The dependencies file specifies what packages _your application_ depends on as of yet: